 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Life University undergrads use financial aid to help pay for school.
-In 2021, 554 of the 939 undergrads enrolled received financial aid.
-Life University meets 37% of the demonstrated financial need for undergraduates.
+The majority of Life University undergrads use financial aid to to cover the cost of tuition.
+In 2022, 491 of the 920 undergrads enrolled received financial aid.
+Life University meets 39% of the demonstrated financial need for undergraduates.